vojtech-dobes/nette.ajax.js/readme.md

 MIT

+## Dependencies

+jQuery

 ## Installation

 1. Get the source code from Github.
-2. Move `jquery.nette-ajax.js` to your directory with Javascript files.
+2. Move `nette.ajax.js` to your directory with Javascript files.
 3. Link the file in your templates.
 4. Put somewhere the initialization routine.
 See `example.main.js` for inspiration.